Radiant silver wedding bands and sterling silver engagement rings

 For stronger detailed, traditional wedding and engagement ring styles platinum is the best option followed by palladium and 18k gold.

-That being said, handcrafted rings, rings made with intricate styling, or affordable bands paired with diamonds, the warm timeless look and feel of silver can't be beat.
+That being said, for handcrafted rings, rings made with intricate styling, or affordable bands paired with diamonds, the warm timeless look and feel of silver can't be beat.

 Special Care for Sterling Silver Engagement Rings and Wedding Bands